ankitpandey2004/ankitpandey2004/README.md

 <br><br>

 - :school: I am a `Student` at [Graphic era Hill University](https://www.gehu.ac.in/) at [BHIMTAL campus](https://bhimtal.gehu.ac.in/).
-- :trophy: HALL OF FAME AT 'NASA'
+- :trophy: HALL OF FAME AT `NASA`
-- :technologist: I love using 'KALI LINUX' operating system for all of my work.
+- :technologist: I love using `KALI LINUX` operating system for all of my work.
-- :computer: I am a CTF player at 'Hackerrank' , 'HackTheBox'.
+- :computer: I am a CTF player at `Hackerrank` , `HackTheBox`.
 - :student: I’m currently learning `Computer Science` and `Cybersecurity`.
 - :nerd_face: Always `learning new things`.
 - :thinking: I’m currently open for a new `job opportunity`, this is [MY RESUME](http://lnkiy.in/Ahmed_Hossam_Resume).